Installing UFM Infra Using Docker Root

 All other UFM install flags are supported and can be added to the command.

-Load the given Redis image (in case you are not using external Redis) docker load -i ""
+Load the given Valkey image (tested with Valkey v7.2.11) (in case you are not using external Redis/Valkey)

 Step 6: Load Fast API Plugin Image